Key Takeaways

 Management Team

 Cullen/Frost Bankers is led by a group of seasoned executives who have guided the company with consistency and a measured hand.
-Phil Green, who serves as Chairman and CEO, has been with the bank since 1980 and brings decades of institutional knowledge.
-Under his leadership, the bank has maintained a conservative credit culture and built out its branch footprint across Texas, particularly in high-growth metro areas like Austin and Dallas.
+Phil Green, who serves as Chairman and CEO, has been with the bank since 1980 and brings decades of institutional knowledge to every strategic decision.
+Under his leadership, the bank has maintained a conservative credit culture and built out its branch footprint across Texas, particularly in high-growth metro areas like Austin and Dallas, without sacrificing the relationship-first approach that defines the Frost brand.

 Green is known for his emphasis on long-term growth over short-term gains, and that mindset filters through the rest of the leadership team.
 CFO Jerry Salinas, who joined Cullen/Frost in the mid-1980s, provides stability on the financial side.
 He has overseen the company’s disciplined capital allocation and guided it through both expansion cycles and downturns with the same conservative lens.
 The broader management team reflects the same stability — turnover is low, and leadership tends to rise internally, fostering a deep understanding of the bank’s culture and strategic priorities.

-Cullen/Frost has also made technology investments a core part of its longer-term vision, which is being overseen by executives focused on digital transformation without sacrificing the customer-first experience that’s long defined the brand.
-In an industry where management missteps can quickly become costly, this team’s steady, deliberate approach is a clear strength.
+Cullen/Frost has also made technology investment a core part of its longer-term vision, with executives focused on digital transformation that complements rather than replaces the customer-first experience that has long defined the brand.
+In an industry where management missteps can quickly become costly, this team’s steady and deliberate approach remains a genuine competitive strength for shareholders who value predictability in leadership as much as in dividends.

 Valuation and Stock Performance